 Fish the Skykomish River in Washington

-huge Salmon and Steelhead.
+for huge Salmon and Steelhead.
 Salmon:

-The Skykomish River is a Washington river which drains the
+The Skykomish River is a Washington river which

-Skykomish River and the South Fork of the Skykomish River
+of the Skykomish River and the South Fork of the Skykomish River

 approximately one mile east of Index, Washington, then flowing